dkandalov/kotlin-99/readme.md

 ```

 ### [P50][] (**) Huffman code.
-If you are not familiar with Huffman coding, consult internet (or a good book)
+If you are not familiar with [Huffman coding](https://en.wikipedia.org/wiki/Huffman_coding), consult internet (or a good book).
-for a description of [Huffman coding](https://en.wikipedia.org/wiki/Huffman_coding).

 a) Given characters with their frequencies, e.g. ``{a=25, b=21, c=18, d=14, e=9, f=7, g=6}``.
 Our objective is to construct a ``Map``, where key is character and value is the Huffman code for it.